2015–16 Oklahoma Sooners women's basketball team

-The 2015–16 Oklahoma Sooners women's basketball team will represent the University of Oklahoma in the 2015–16 NCAA Division I women's basketball season.
-The Sooners are led by Sherri Coale in her twentieth season.
-The team will play its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
+The 2015–16 Oklahoma Sooners women's basketball team represented the University of Oklahoma in the 2015–16 NCAA Division I women's basketball season.
+The Sooners were led by Sherri Coale in her twentieth season.
+The team played its home games at the Lloyd Noble Center in Norman, Oklahoma as a member of the Big 12 Conference.
 They finished the season 22–11, 11–7 in Big 12 play to finish in a tie for fourth place.
-They advanced to the semifinals of the Big 12 women's tournament where they lost to Baylor.
-They received at-large bid of the NCAA women's tournament where they defeated Purdue in the first round before losing to Kentucky in the second round.
+They advanced to the semifinals of the Big 12 women's tournament, where they lost to Baylor.
+They received at-large bid of the NCAA women's tournament, where they defeated Purdue in the first round before losing to Kentucky in the second round.